hg site: static repositories

 Create and Upload your Site: `hg push [-f] --sitename "sitename" ftps://user:email@example.com/path/to/dir`

-If you want to make this more convenient, add the following path and alias to your .hg/hgrc:
+To make this more convenient, add the following path and alias to your .hg/hgrc:

 ftp = ftps://user:firstname.lastname@example.org/path/to/dir